MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P11-Introduction-to-CoreData/content.md

 >[info]
 >###On this page, you should have:
 >
 >1.
+Learned about what code CoreData generates for you, and what code you will have to write yourself.
+>1.
 Learned the basic ways you can interact with CoreData to persist data.